roman-milk/roman-milk.github.io/text-trouble.md

  'That if you ever do go for it, call me; I'd love to be part of it.
 I'd love to be one of the cocks that you take.'

  Abigail felt her insides clench and her pussy begin to oil.
 The combination of wine, Mick's handling of her sensitive skin and his borderline lewdness was turning her on.
-Report_Story #2